The short answer: probably not. And if there is a recovery claim, it's narrower than most families fear.

 - Bank accounts with a payable-on-death (POD) beneficiary

-- Investment accounts with a transfer-on-death (TOD) beneficiary
+- Investment and securities accounts with a transfer-on-death (TOD) registration

 - Life insurance policies with a named beneficiary (other than the estate)